uber/react-vis/docs/highlight.md

 ## Highlight

 The highlight component enables use interaction via direct manipulation of chart through dragging and brushing.
+This component is stateful and can maintain a notion of a dragged box.
+It can be applied either in two directions or in one!

 <!-- INJECT:"ZoomableChartExampleWithLink" -->

+It is quite easy to drop this functionality into an existing chart, for example:

 ```jsx
 <XYPlot